 Resting heart rate can also be used to assess fatigue levels.
 If you find that your readings are elevated from their normal average (more than 7 bpm), that could be a sign that you’re not fully recovered from a hard workout.
 You should then consider taking a few days or a week to allow your body time to recover.

-There are a number of activity trackers that will automatically track your resting heart-rate.
-They will also provide you with a historical record which you can tap into to see how your readings are changing over time.
+There are a number of activity trackers that automatically track your resting heart-rate.
+They also provide you with a historical record which you can tap into to see how your readings are changing over time.

 Essential reading: Importance of following your resting heart rate readings